mistakia/nano-community/docs/getting-started-users/basics.md

+## Nano is experimental & under development

 ## Securing your account

-## Nano is experimental & under development
+## Securing the network

 ## Unconfirmed transactions